By Richard Mortier - 2019-10-18

 instead.

-Before we try and do anything complicated, let's build a unikernel that starts and then exits, without doing anything else.
-The code for this is, as you might hope, fairly short.
-First, the unikernel itself:
+and then exits, without doing anything else.
+The code for this is, as you might

-Before we can build even our noop
+Before we can build our noop

-unikernel, we must define its configuration.
+unikernel, we must define its configuration

-point.
 We do this by writing a config.ml

 file: